launchdarkly/java-test-helpers/README.md

 See [API documentation](http://javadoc.io/doc/com.launchdarkly/java-test-helpers) for full details.

+## Compatibility

+The minimum Java version is 8.
+The library is also usable in Android API 21 and above.

 ## Contributing

 We encourage pull requests and other contributions from the community.
 See [Contributing](CONTRIBUTING.md).